penincillin/DREAM/readme.md

 Ms-Celeb-1M Subset: [Google Drive](https://drive.google.com/file/d/1om0pbwBX4RZHVuI3QXVrBj9mLtOK2PV8/view?usp=sharing) &nbsp; &nbsp; [Baidu Yun](https://pan.baidu.com/s/1Zviee1QXnB7noArpAoy7Iw)

 We evaluate our the performance of our models on CFP and IJB-A.
 For CFP, we offer the code to get algined images from the original images (The code could only be runned on Linux).
-First, you need to download the original CFP dataset, and then download the image list from [Google Drive](https://drive.google.com/file/d/1B9QGThNd_-4Pg8O3si-EUYU9Px748p1C/view?usp=sharing)
+First, you need to download the original CFP dataset, and then download the image list from [Google Drive](https://drive.google.com/file/d/1B9QGThNd_-4Pg8O3si-EUYU9Px748p1C/view?usp=sharing) &nbsp; &nbsp; [Baidu Yun](https://pan.baidu.com/s/1U_CzmLsJ2OaX4rJeJ7r92g)

 For IJBA, if you want the aligned images for IJBA, you could contact me or contact other co-authors of our paper to ask for it.